Master Class II: Writing, Editing, and Publishing

 - Grades 6-9

 Get a taste of the publishing world by working with your classmates to create, edit, and publish Lexophilia, CTY’s student literary magazine!
 Building on the skills you learned in Master Class I: Writing, Editing, and Publishing, you will further develop your craft by creating, revising, polishing, and submitting your own original writing.
 We’ll cover advanced writing techniques that real writers use to prepare their pieces for publication or for inclusion in an author’s portfolio.
 Meanwhile, you’ll gain experience working on a literary magazine by requesting submissions, providing editorial feedback, selecting visuals, or designing layout for the publication.
 Each student will have a role in creating the magazine, with opportunities for students to take on leadership positions as editors.
 Whether acting as editor-in-chief or as a member of the submissions, prose, art, or poetry editorial staff, you’ll gain valuable experience in imagining and building a published literary journal.

-Time Commitment: 4-5 hours per week of independent work.
+Time Commitment: 4-5 hours of independent work per week.